-- The glenohumeral joint is where the head of the humerus nestles into a shallow socket of the scapula called the glenoid.
-This ball-and-socket construction allows for circular movement of the arm, and is credited for the shoulder’s wide range of motion.
+- The glenohumeral joint is where the rounded head of the humerus nestles into a shallow socket of the scapula, called the glenoid.
+This ball-and-socket construction allows for the shoulder’s wide range of motion, including circular movement.

 - The acromioclavicular joint is located where the clavicle glides along the acromion, which is at the highest point of the scapula.
-While it is not discussed in this article, the acromioclavicular joint is more susceptible to osteoarthritis than the glenohumeral joint.
+The acromioclavicular joint is more susceptible to osteoarthritis than the glenohumeral joint.

 Strong, slippery articular cartilage lines the surface of the humeral head and glenoid at the areas where they meet.
 The cartilage helps the bones glide against each other and acts as a buffer to protect the bones from impacting one another.
 The articular cartilage is naturally thinner in the shoulder joint than in weight-bearing joints such as the knees and hips.